Pin and Win

 Pin&Win is a university-wide campaign designed to increase engagement with the businesses inside UC San Diego's Price Center through a collectible pin experience.
 Each participating vendor was represented by a custom mascot, rewarding students with an exclusive enamel pin after every purchase.

-I refreshed characters from a previous campaign, illustrated a few new vendor mascots, and designed promotional materials that unified the experience across print and digital touchpoints.
+I refreshed characters from a previous campaign, illustrated a few new vendor mascots, and designed the promotional system across print and digital.

 Mood Boarding π¨